The Chaos Chapter: Freeze: The Chaos Chapter: Freeze

-TXT achieved their first top-10 entry on the US Billboard 200 with The Chaos Chapter: Freeze, which debuted at number five on the chart.
+Tomorrow X Together achieved their first top-10 entry on the US Billboard 200 with The Chaos Chapter: Freeze, which debuted at number five on the chart.
 This marked the group's highest placement on the ranking since their debut, and made them only the seventh K-pop act to enter the top five.
 This also made the album the highest-charting release of 2021 by a K-pop act on the Billboard 200.
 It sold 43,000 equivalent album units, including 39,000 pure sales—this accounted for 96% of its overall total and was the band's best sales week yet—and 6.42 million on-demand streams.
-TXT became only the third male K-pop group in history to chart an album for nine consecutive weeks on the Billboard 200 as of the August 14 issue.
-The album also entered the World Albums Chart at number four and peaked at number one in its second week, giving the group their third number-one on the World ranking.
+Tomorrow X Together became the third male K-pop group in history to chart an album for nine consecutive weeks on the Billboard 200 as of the August 14 issue.
+The album also entered the World Albums Chart at number four and peaked at number one in its second week, giving the band their third number-one on the World ranking.
 Following the release of Fight or Escape on August 17, Freeze returned to the top 10 of the Billboard 200, at number eight, on the chart issue dated September 4, with an additional 47,000 equivalent album units moved.
 It sold a further 14,000 copies the following week.
 As of the issue dated September 25, the album has spent 13 consecutive weeks on the Billboard 200, further extending its record as the longest-charting K-pop release of 2021.

 The Chaos Chapter: Fight or Escape

 On August 11, 2021, YG Plus announced that preorders for Fight or Escape had exceeded 560,000 copies.
-News media noted that TXT's once again recording half a million preorders in such a short period of time—three months—between successive releases was proof of both its selling power and the increasing support from Generation Z for the group as a global act.
+News media noted that the band's once again recording half a million preorders in such a short period of time—three months—between successive releases was proof of both its selling power and the increasing support from Generation Z for the group as a global act.

 In its opening week, Fight or Escape sold 483,911 copies, marking the third-highest first week sales for a repackaged album by a K-pop group in Hanteo chart history.
 It subsequently debuted at number one on the week 34 issue of the Gaon Album Chart for the period dated August 15–21, and went on to sell 644,369 cumulative copies, securing a number-two debut on the monthly album chart for August.
 In Japan, the album reentered the top 30 of the daily Oricon Albums chart for August 17 at number 27.
 It rose to the top of the chart the following day, where it remained for two consecutive days, and reentered the top 50 of the weekly chart, reaching number two on the issue dated August 16–22 with 65,422 copies sold.